Refugees, Asylum Seekers and Trauma

 Refugees and people from refugee-like backgrounds may have been through many traumatic experiences, including torture, as a result of the actions of other human beings in the context of war and persecution that could have a long-term traumatic impact.

-Australia is a signatory to the United Nations Convention Relating to the Status of Refugees and has accepted approximately 750,000 people under its Humanitarian Program since around the time of World War II.
+Australia is a signatory to the United Nations Convention Relating to the Status of Refugees and has accepted well over 750,000 people under its Humanitarian Program since around the time of World War II.